hartwigmedical/actin/algo/README.md

-AMPLIFICATION_OF_GENE_X | Amplification is found in gene X FUSION_IN_GENE_X | High driver fusion with fusion partner gene X is found WILDTYPE_OF_GENE_X | No driver mutation or fusion is found in gene X MSI_SIGNATURE | MS Status = MSI
+AMPLIFICATION_OF_GENE_X | Amplification is found in gene X FUSION_IN_GENE_X | High driver fusion with fusion partner gene X is found WILDTYPE_OF_GENE_X | No driver mutation or fusion is found in gene X EXON_SKIPPING_GENE_X_EXON_Y | High driver splice mutation in gene X in splice region of exon Y, or intra-gene fusion in gene X leading to skipping of exon Y.
+MSI_SIGNATURE | MS Status = MSI
 HRD_SIGNATURE | HR Status = HRD
 TMB_OF_AT_LEAST_X | Tumor Mutational Burden (TMB) should be => X